locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/splitting_code_between_headers_and_sources.md

 ## Guard blocks / #pragma once

-Headers will also be expanded as many times as they are #included.
+Headers will also be expanded as many times as they are `#include`'d.
 To prevent the expansion happening more than once per source file, they're usually protected by guard blocks.

 ```c++
 #ifndef FOO_H